Kings Gap Environmental Education Center: The Camerons, 1906–1951

-Ice house: The ice house rises 15 feet above ground level and extends downward 10 feet.
+Ice house: The ice house rises 15 feet above the ground level and extends downward up to 10 feet.
 The Camerons used it to store vegetables grown in the garden.
-The ice was brought from Laurel Lake at nearby Pine Grove Furnace until 1931.
+The ice was brought from Laurel Lake near Pine Grove Furnace until 1931.

 Garden: The stone-walled garden provided vegetables for the household during the Cameron residency.
 A wire fence has been erected in front of the stone wall to discourage deer.

 Water tower: The 10,000-gallon capacity wooden tank atop the brick tower supplies water to the surrounding buildings as it did when first constructed.
-Originally a water-powered pump located in the pumphouse near the foot of the mountain sent water from a spring approximately two miles up hill to the water tower.
+Originally a water-powered pump located in the pumphouse near the foot of the mountain sent water from a spring approximately two miles uphill to the water tower.
 A well located at the pumphouse now serves as the water source.
 Gravity flow still feeds all of the buildings from the tank.

 Carriage house: The former carriage house and stable now serves as the center's maintenance building.
 The building contained an apartment on the second floor for the carriage drivers and stable help.
 An automatic carriage wash in the middle bay and a hand-operated large equipment elevator in the carriage section are evidence of the modern conveniences of the time.

 Generator building: Across the road from the carriage house is a stone building that was originally constructed as the generator building.
 In the 1930s, a 12-volt electrical system powered by two gasoline engines was installed to generate electricity for the mansion.
 This system has long since been replaced by a public utility service.

 Caretaker's house: This two-story brick building was occupied year-round by the caretaker of Kings Gap.
 The building is now a private residence and is not open to the public.

-The Maslands, 1951-1973
+The Maslands, 1951–1973

 After Mr. Cameron's death in 1949, the C. H. Masland and Son Carpet Company of Carlisle purchased the mansion and the surrounding 1,430 acres.
 Masland refurbished the mansion adding carpet, wallpaper and new furnishings.
-The building, then called the "Masland Guest House," was used as accommodations for potential clients and as a training site for employees and sales representatives.
+The building, then called the "Masland Guest House," was used as an accommodation for potential clients and as a training site for employees and sales representatives.
 The bedrooms were used to showcase Masland carpet.
 The bedroom carpet was changed frequently as product lines were dropped and new designs were added.

 The Masland family also became involved in several land management projects, including the planting of the pine plantation located at the base of the mountain.
 Thirty thousand trees were planted in the 42-acre plot during the 1950s.
 In addition, the Maslands were responsible for the construction of the pond, which is now used as a site for aquatic studies.

 As commercial overnight accommodations became available in the Carlisle, Pennsylvania area for business meetings it was no longer necessary or feasible to operate Kings Gap.
 The company made the decision to seek a buyer for the property.